sib-swiss/NGS-variants-training/docs/day1/alignment_advanced.md

     ```

 ??? done "Answer"
-    Compared to the header of `mother.markdup.bam`, the header of `mother.markdup.rg.bam` contains two extra lines starting with `@PG` and `@RG` respectively:
+    Compared to the header of `mother.markdup.bam`, the header of `mother.markdup.rg.bam` contains an extra line starting with `@RG`:

     ```
-    @PG     ID:samtools.4   PN:samtools     PP:samtools.3   VN:1.11 CL:samtools addreplacerg -r ID:mother -r SM:mother -r PL:ILLUMINA mother.markdup.bam
     @RG     ID:mother       SM:mother       PL:ILLUMINA
     ```

-    Here, the `@PG` lines tell you which commands have been run on this alignment file.
-The `@RG` line defines the readgroups present in the alignment file.

     In the alignment records, a tag was added at the very end of each line: `RG:Z:mother`.